 Choosing a cloud strategy.
 Complex infrastructures like those in telecom organizations usually require hybrid clouds or multi-clouds.
 Both options aim to minimize dependence on a single provider, often cutting costs and improving flexibility.
 The hybrid scheme always includes the use of private and public clouds, with all components of a hybrid cloud typically working together.
 Multi-clouds, on the contrary, use multiple public cloud services.
 Although multi-clouds are used for different tasks, they usually operate in combination with on-premises physical, virtual, and private cloud infrastructure.

 Migration.
 Moving to a new cloud infrastructure can be time-consuming and require lots of effort.
-You have to take into consideration numerous details like specific cloud providers, as well as features and components they provide like databases, native monitoring systems, and various tools.
+You have to consider numerous details like specific cloud providers, as well as features and components they provide: databases, native monitoring systems, and various tools.

 Orchestration.
 True elasticity within cloud environments requires the orchestration of multiple components within the data center.
 And service orchestration is tricky, since the lifecycle of distributed services is typically more complex compared to individual containers.